tranqv/Numerical-Recipes-in-C/README.md

 # How to use?

 It works in Linux.

 You need a C compiler, e.g., gcc or icc.
-You also need the ar and timeout commands.
+You also need the ar and timeout commands, where timeout is only for running tests.

 In Linux terminal, perform the command: